LonnonDev/Solis/README.md

   ## Lexer ##
   - The lexer makes it so that it can process the code and put it into a list and then you can pass it to the tokeninator
   - For example ```out "Hello, World!"``` would be ```["out", '"', '"']```
-  ## Tokeninator ##
-  - The tokeninator takes the Lexed list and converts it into a list with lists in it saying what type of data is this
+  - The Lexer also takes the Lexed list and converts it into a list with lists in it saying what type of data is this
   - For example ```["out", '"', '"']``` would be ```[["out", "FUNC"], ['"', "STRING"], ['"', "STRING"]]```